If you’re just starting out with a Shopify store, it’s easy to get lost in the crowd.

 So how do you not over-personalize?
 Here are some quick Shopify marketing tips:

-- Use a feedback loop around personalization.
-This means if you’ve been recommending certain kinds of products for a while, use a survey or quiz to find out if the customer is in line with the recommendations.
-Getting periodic feedback will ensure you’re aligned with the changing preferences of the customer.
+b.
+Use a feedback loop around personalization.
+If you’ve been recommending certain kinds of products for a while, use a survey or quiz to find out if the customer is in line with the recommendations.

-- Introduce non-targeted content in a strategic way.
-Be honest about throwing in some change to the regular recommendations.
+c.
+Strategically introduce non-targeted content.
+Be honest about throwing in some changes to the regular recommendations.

 For example, send fresh email recommendations saying “For a change, we thought you’d like these products”.